rafaqz/citation.vim/README.md

 - And use these like a colon after words (notice that's not a normal colon!)
         ∶∷→⇒≫

-Tip: Use quoted fields near the middle.

-Long lines will occasionally break the display.
-Its how unite works and theres not much we can do about it unfortunately.
+Long lines will occasionally break the display colors.
+It's a quirk of how unite shortens lines.

 ### Troubleshooting